francescolupi/ArchetypeAPP/README.md

 ## Paper Reference

 Cite as "Lupi F., Mabkhot M.M., Boffa E., Ferreira P., Antonelli D., Maffei A., Lohse N., and Lanzetta M.,.
-Toward Automatic Definition of Engineer Archetypes: A Text Mining Approach, 2023"
+Automatic Definition of Engineer Archetypes: A Text Mining Approach, 2023"

 Abstract: With the rapid and continuous advancements in technology, as well as the constantly evolving competencies required in the field of engineering, there is a critical need for the harmonization and unification of engineering professional